lucnat/cmc-rnn/README.md

 ## Run the Code yourself

-Navigate to `csv-rnn` and you will find there among others the files `train.lua` and `sample.lua`.
+Navigate to the folder `/csv-rnn` and you will find there among others the files `train.lua` and `sample.lua`.
 You can now train the net by running

 `th train.lua -csv_file bounce.csv`